wp-plugins/setmore-plus/readme.txt

 Visit [SetMore](http://setmore.com) to get your free account.
 A [premium plan](http://www.setmore.com/premium) with more features is also available.

-= How do I change the "Book Appointment" button?
+= How do I change the "Book Appointment" button? =

 In the widget, you can select the default image button, a trendy flat button, or a plain link.

 To create a custom button, select the plain link option, then add style rules for `a.setmore` in your theme's stylesheet or custom CSS function.

-Here's an example of a square blue button with white text:
+For example, here's a square blue button with white text:
 `
 a.setmore {
 	background: #4372AA;